 Which of these sentences best summarises the phrase "engaged in the last stage of a protracted race to the North Pole."

-Working Working Taking part Working Taking part in together in the in the last together in the a famous race last stage of a last stage of a stages of a last stages of a to the North long race to long race to long race to famous race to Pole. the North Pole the North the North Pole Pole
+Working Taking part Working Taking part in together in the in the last together in the a famous race last stage of a stages of a last stages of a to the North long race to long race to famous race to Pole. the North Pole the North the North Pole Pole

 Which of these sentences best summarises the phrase "stay put and preserve the record of their struggle rather than die in their tracks."

-Stop and give l give Stop and Stop and Stop and give up rather than think rather think rather up rather than die going than to die than keep to keep going. back the way going back the going they came way they came.
+Stop and give Stop and Stop and Stop and give up rather than think rather think rather up rather than die going than to die than keep to keep going. back the way going back the going they came way they came.

-Which of these sentences best summarises the phrase "'prepared his exit from the stage' and addressed letters to posterity"?
+Which of these sentences best summarises the phrase "prepared his exit from the stage' and addressed letters to posterity"?

+Prepared to Prepared to Prepared to Prepared to

-Prepared to give up his life and wrote letters to be read in the future Prepared to try and win the race on his own and wrote letters to his friends Prepared to give up his life and wrote letters to his friends.
+give up his try and win give up his life and wrote letters to his friends. try and get home and wrote letters

+life and wrote the race on his

+letters to be own and

-Prepared to try and get home and wrote letters to his friends.
+read in the wrote letters to his friends.

+future to his friends